 All-purpose social research sites like academia.edu and researchgate.net have gained considerable popularity amongst researchers over the years due to the ease of use to host and share scholarly research as a personal portfolio platform with some social networking capabilities.
 The Collaborative Anthropology Network is a new social network and online learning platform specifically catering to anthropologists and related researchers.
 Coming off of the heels of earlier attempts like hcommons.org and the Open Anthropology Cooperative, the CollabAnthNetwork is re-imagined as a more field-specific, collaborative, and proactive place for new and ongoing discussions in anthropological discourse with a commitment to continuing development using the most up-to-date technologies that have opened up opportunities in collaborative and interactive ethnographic database design, as well as operationalizing research in the emerging field of digital anthropology that implicates internet and social media technologies more broadly.

-The main site will include extended features of a social network: an annotation aggregator in user profiles for note taking and tagging across the internet, an optional blog in the user profiles, social groups for research areas within anthropology with discussion boards and built-in wikis, zoom videoconferencing integration, an integrated job board and service directory, an online learning platform, and a soon-to-be-launched federated research repository with peer review and commenting capabilities that will revolutionize how researchers share their papers online.
+The main site will include extended features of a social network: an annotation aggregator in user profiles for note taking and tagging across the internet, an optional blog in the user profiles, social groups for research areas within anthropology with discussion boards and built-in wikis, zoom videoconferencing integration, an integrated job board and service directory, an online learning platform, and a soon-to-be-launched research repository aggregator with social network integrations that will revolutionize how researchers share their papers online.

 Discovery – The Scholarly Publishing Ecosystem